 The mysteries of this sect have been traced to the workship introduced by Seimiramis into the very mountains they inhabit-a workship which, impure in its forms, led to every excess.
 The quiet, cleanliness and orders of their villages, do not warrant these charges.
 Their known respect of fear for the evil principal has given them the title of Workshippers of the Devil.
 Some years ago they were a powerful tribe.
 They recognize one Supreme Being, but do not offer any thing direct prayer or sacrifice to him, and appear to shun with superstitious awe any topic connected with the existence of attributes of the Deity.
 The name of the evil spirit is never mentioned, and any allusion to it by others so vexes and irritates them, that they have put persons to death who have wantonly outraged their feelings by its use.
-So far is their dread of offending the evil one carried, that they carefully avoid every expression which may resemble in sound the name of Satan, or the Arabic word for ac-cursed.
+So far is their dread of offending the evil one carried, that they carefully avoid every expression which may resemble in sound the name of Satan, or the Arabic word for accursed.
 Whenever they speak of the Devil they do so with reverence.
-They believe Satan to be the chief of the angelic host, now suffering punishment for his rebellion against the divine will -but still all powerful, and to be restored hereafter to his high estate in the celestial hierarcy.
-Christ according to them, was also a great angel who had reader do his own dreaming 4.
-Eschew prefaces.
-Plunge at once into your subject, like a swimmer They hold the Old Testament in great reverence, believe in the cosmogony of 5.
-If you have written a sentence Genesis, the deluge, and other events that you think particularly fine, draw recorded in the Bible.
-They do not your pen through it.
-A pet child is reject the New Testament nor the Koran, but consider them less entitled to their consideration.
-Still they always really have an idea, and then record it | select passages from the Koran for their tombs and holy places.
+They believe Satan to be the chief of the angelic host, now suffering punishment for his rebellion against the divine will -but still all powerful, and to be res-tored hereafter to his high estate in the celestial hierarcy.
+Christ according to them, was also a great angel who had taken the form of man.
+He did not die on the cross, but ascended to heaven. reverence, believe in the cosmogony of Genesis, the deluge, and other events ran, but consider them less entitled to their consideration.
+Still they always tombs and holy places.
 Mahommed they lock upon as a Prophet, as they do Abraham and the patriarchs.
-They strike out nine tenths of the adjectives. expect the second coming of Christ as The English is a strong language, but well as the re-appearance of Imaun
+They expect the second coming of Christ as well as the re-appearance of Imaun Mehdi.